Natural Flavors in Vegan Gummy Vitamins: The Chemistry Challenge

 Water Activity: The Silent Flavor Killer

-This seemingly minor difference has major implications for flavor stability that most people never consider.
+This minor difference has major implications for flavor stability.

 Higher water activity means increased molecular mobility.
-Think of it like this: volatile flavor compounds-the small molecular weight terpenes, aldehydes, and esters that create fruit flavor-become more mobile in higher water activity environments.
+Volatile flavor compounds—the small molecular weight terpenes, aldehydes, and esters that create fruit flavor—become more mobile.
 They're more likely to migrate through the gummy matrix and eventually evaporate.

 The practical result?
 Vegan gummies often lose 30% more flavor intensity during the first sixty days compared to gelatin-based products in identical packaging.
-The flavor literally escapes over time, molecule by molecule.
+The flavor literally escapes over time.

-This is exactly why experienced manufacturers invest heavily in barrier packaging for vegan gummies-multi-layer bottles with moisture barriers, desiccant packets, induction seals.
-The packaging isn't just protecting active ingredients from degradation; it's protecting the entire consumer experience from deteriorating.
+This is why experienced manufacturers invest heavily in barrier packaging for vegan gummies—multi-layer bottles with moisture barriers, desiccant packets, induction seals.
+The packaging isn't just protecting active ingredients; it's protecting the entire consumer experience.

 The Masking Problem Nobody Discusses